 Did SimpliSafe Fix the Vulnerabilities of their Security System?

-On the other side, Simplisafe defended that the hacking method is unlikely to happen as none of their customers ever reported burglary connected to unexplained disarm events.
-The company also promised to update their hardware to incorporate an upgradeable firmware so that customers can be protected from hacking events like this.
+On the other side, Simplisafe says the hacking method is unlikely to happen as none of their customers ever reported burglary connected to unexplained disarm events.
+The company also promised to update their hardware to incorporate upgradeable firmware so that customers can be protected from hacking events like this.
 We could find no confirmation the fix ever happened.

 With the rise of connected smart homes, more and more security systems are being exposed, and iSmartAlarm is no exception.
 It was discovered that a hacker can simply bypass the system’s authentication to turn off the alarm, allowing intruders to break into your home without a trace.
 The flaw of the system was verified by Ilia Shnaidman in 2017, the Head of Security Research from BullGuard’s Dojo.

 The company designed the components such as the sensors, locks and cameras to connect to an app via the internet.
 A hacker can then exploit the SSL certificate validation, authentication and access control of the system.
 So if an intruder knows the flaws of the system, he can simply use it to disable your alarms and break into your home anytime.

 iSmartAlarm’s Response to the Disclosed Vulnerabilities of their System

 iSmartAlarm has not addressed the specific issues but promised to improve their firmware to protect the system from hacking incidents.
 If you are a user of the security system, you are advised check for updates regularly and take off any stickers containing information about your devices.